 Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.

 Financial instruments

-Financial instruments carried on the Statement of Financial Position include cash and cash equivalents, trade and other receivables, amounts owing to related parties, trade and other payables and employee entitlements.
+Financial instruments carried on the Statement of Financial Position include cash and cash equivalents, trade and other receivables, trade and other payables, borrowings and employee entitlements.

 Financial assets